Orbyt vs Levels.fyi.

 Where Levels.fyi falls short

-- No public API and no free developer tier
+- No public API and no self-serve developer path

 - No MCP (Model Context Protocol) support.
 AI agents cannot query directly.